TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.9.md

 ---

-What then? are we better than they?
-No, in no wise: for we before laid to the charge both of Jews and Greeks, that they are all under sin;
+What then?
+Are we better than they?
+No, in no way.
+For we previously warned both Jews and Greeks, that they are all under sin.